MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/frequently-asked-questions.md

 ## <a name="FAQ13"></a> Can I delegate users to administer replication?

-You can use the `Grant-SRDelegation` cmdlet in Windows Server 2016 Technical Preview.
+You can use the `Grant-SRDelegation` cmdlet in Windows Server 2016.
 This allows you to set specific users in server to server, cluster to cluster, and stretch cluster replication scenarios as having the permissions to create, modify, or remove replication, without being a member of the local administrators group.
 For example:

     Grant-SRDelegation -UserName threshold\sradmin